Demographics of Sweden: Historical immigration

 Immigration increased markedly with World War II.
 Historically, the most numerous of foreign born nationalities are ethnic Germans from Germany and other Scandinavians from Denmark and Norway.
 In short order, 70,000 war children were evacuated from Finland, of which 15,000 remained in Sweden.
 Also, many of Denmark's nearly 7,000 Jews who were evacuated to Sweden decided to remain there.

-A sizable community from the Baltic States (Estonia, Latvia and Lithuania) arrived during the Second World War.
+A sizeable community from the Baltic countries (Estonia, Latvia and Lithuania) arrived during the Second World War.